zin288/Data-Backed-Solutions-for-Combating-WNV-in-Chicago/README.md

 <br>

 ## Data Dictionary
+<summary>Click to expand and see the Data Dictionary table</summary>
 | Feature                   | Type    | Dataset                       | Description                                 |
 |---------------------------|---------|-------------------------------|---------------------------------------------|
 | year                      | integer | train_merge_df, test_merge_df | Year that the WNV test is performed         |